skydoves/landscapist/docs/landscapist/landscapist-core.md

 not marked as recently used, so a lookup that finds nothing usable does not disturb the eviction order.

-Three things are never answered from a variant.
+Two things are never answered from a variant by a load.
 A request carrying transformations, since the size recorded for an entry is the decoder's output rather than what the transformation left behind.
-A request that names no size at all, since the layout has not measured yet and the variant on hand could be a thumbnail.
-And on Apple and wasm the opposite holds: those decoders keep the encoded bytes and let Skia decode at draw size, so the entry is the whole source and serves any box.
+And a request that names no size at all, since the layout has not measured yet and the variant on hand could be a thumbnail.
+On Apple and wasm the opposite holds: those decoders keep the encoded bytes and let Skia decode at draw size, so the entry is the whole source and serves any box.

+`peekMemoryCache` differs on the first of those.
+A load can afford to decode again; a peek is choosing between drawing something and drawing nothing, so a transformed request is judged on the boxes alone, which is enough to keep a thumbnail out of a slot many times its size.

 Both caches that ship, `LruMemoryCache` and `TwoTierMemoryCache`, implement it.
 A custom `MemoryCache` that does not override it still works: the default returns an exact `get`, and the